indiejames/atom-iex/README.md

 (REPL) session in an Atom window.
 It has only been tested on OS X and is unlikely to work properly (or at all) on other platforms.

-This package is based on the [Term2 Atom package](https://atom.io/packages/term2) with customizations specific to IEx.

 ![iex Screenshot](https://github.com/indiejames/atom-iex/raw/master/atom-iex.gif)